saifword/dsc-phase-1-project/README.md

 ![returns_by_budget](./images/returns_by_budget.png)

-Movies released in June, July, November and December tend to me most successful.
+Movies released in June, July, November and December tend to do best.

 ![returns_by_month](./images/returns_by_month.png)